HighnessAtharva/Blog/content/posts/tech/how-i-stay-organized-in-chrome.md

 Tab Collections are simply just groups of tabs that you can save, name, and then reopen or restore later at any time, on any device (they’re saved to the cloud).
 Think of them like little projects or frequently visited groups of tabs.

 For example you might create a tab collection called “Database Query Optimization” with 3 stackoverflow tabs, a database docs site tab, and a youtube tutorial tab.
 This way you can close these tabs anytime you don’t need them open **right this instant** (maybe you’re doing some shopping instead) and can also reopen or “restore” them at any time.

+{{< fancylink "Like this website?
+It was built with" "Amazing Hugo Shortcodes" "/posts/tech/hugo-shortcodes/" >}}

 Partizion lets you open these tab collections in one-click which makes context switching and staying on task easy.